• Travel

 Let's define capsule as it relates to clothing per Oxford Languages: "(of a collection of clothing) consisting of a relatively small set of key items"

+Some people have a truly minimalist wardrobe and their capsule wardrobe consists of only those key items and nothing more.
+Their capsule wardrobe stays almost the same year round, depending on climate.
 For the vast majority, though, the idea of a capsule wardrobe is a lot less intimidating and extreme.
 The idea is to set aside a small selection of the clothing you own and mix and match those pieces together for a period of time of your choice.
 During that time you can remove the rest of your clothing and enjoy a really spacious and open feeling closet.
+A Few Benefits of a Capsule Wardrobe:

 What is a closet audit?